Skip to content

 }

-Only allow the vault user - vault’s configuration file permissions:
+Only allow the Vault user to access Vault’s configuration file:

 sudo chown vault:vault /etc/vault.hcl